shubham18rastogi/CodeGround-API-documentation-/getLiveTest.md

 ```

 ### Sample Response Data
-Returns a array of Object, where each object represent a live test .
+Returns an array of Object, where each object represent a live test .
 ```
 [
     {